annabrewer/hifi/BUILD_ANDROID.md

 ### Android Studio

 Download the Android Studio installer and run it.
-Once installed, at the welcome screen, click configure in the lower right corner and select SDK manager
+Once installed, at the welcome screen, click _Configure_ in the lower right corner and select _SDK Manager_

-From the SDK Platforms tab, select API levels 24 and 26.
+From the SDK Platforms tab, select API levels 26 and 28.

 From the SDK Tools tab select the following